-Bridget Riley creates massive, brightly hued abstract canvases with overwhelming colors and patterns.
+Bridget Riley creates massive, brightly hued geometric abstract canvases with overwhelming colors and patterns.
 Her first works were in black and white in repeated geometric patterns, and it is these black & white paintings for which she is best known.

 Riley attended Cheltenham Ladies College from 1946 to 1948.
-She studied art at Goldsmith’s College on the strength of her copy of Jan van Eyck’s “Portrait of a Man.”
+She was accepted into the art program at Goldsmith’s College on the strength of her copy of Jan van Eyck’s “Portrait of a Man.”
 She chose this work because she was so taken by the portrait’s “beautifully constructed head.”
 She later attended the Royal College of Art from 1952-1955.
-She worked part-time as an illustrator at J. Walter Thompson Advertising Agency.
+She worked part-time as a teacher and as an illustrator at J. Walter Thompson Advertising Agency.
 Riley has taught in numerous colleges of art and has studios in London, Cornwall, and Vaucluse France.

-After visiting Egypt in the early 1980s and seeing colorful hieroglyphics, Riley incorporated even more color into her works, which were now painted in three distinct patterns.
+After visiting Egypt in the early 1980s and seeing colorful hieroglyphics, Riley added parallelograms into her paintings as well as more color.
+Her works were now painted in three distinct patterns.
 The first pattern was the use of very thin vertical stripes as seen in “Delos” 1983 and “Blue Return” 1984.
 The second consisted of paintings whose vertical orientation was disrupted by diagonal bars – sometimes in layers of colorful diamonds, such as ”Between” 1989.
 The third technique, made after 1998, was her use of interlocking waves where the verticals and diagonals were complemented by round and gently curved shapes of crescents and half-moons that fit together.
 Here the forms were larger and the number of colors smaller, which brought a sense of calm to the composition.